dart-lang/site-www/src/security.md

 ## Receiving security updates

-The best way to receive security updates is to subscribe to the [dart-announce](https://groups.google.com/a/dartlang.org/g/announce) mailing list.
+Depending on the issue and the fix release, an announcement will be made to [dart-announce](https://groups.google.com/a/dartlang.org/g/announce) mailing list.
-We will also announce security updates in the technical release blog post.
+If the update is released in [stable](https://dart.dev/get-dart#release-channels), we will also announce security updates in the technical release blog post.

 ## Best practices